 Go to the Annotations panel.

-Select Create annotation.
+Select Add annotation.

 Define the annotation:

-See below for details on each part.d.
+See below for details on each part.

-Enter a DQL query or code snippet.
+Enter a DQL query.

 Select Run to fetch preview data.

-If the query or code is valid and the returned results include at least one timestamp and one string field (for label or description), fields are automatically mapped and are populated in the Data mapping section.
+If the query is valid and the returned results include at least one timestamp and one string field (for label or description), fields are automatically mapped and are populated in the Data mapping section.

 If automatic data mapping fails, error and validation messages will guide you.

-The Data mapping section maps the annotation data, specifying what you want to see and where you want to see it.
+The optional Data mapping section maps the annotation data, specifying what you want to see and where you want to see it.

 | Field | Required? | Description | Preferred DQL field | Expected type |